dmathisen/dmathisen/README.md

 ---

 ### I enjoy:
-- Designing and building websites and applications
+- Designing and building web applications
-- Working with the latest technologies (React is my most recent favorite)
+- Learning new things, usually related to tech
-- Focusing on UI and UX
+- Building things, also usually related to tech
 - Family & friends

 ---